-Carolyn B. Heller is an award-winning Vancouver-based writer, storyteller, and photographer, specializing in immersive cultural, culinary, and experiential travel.
+Carolyn B. Heller is an award-winning Vancouver-based writer and storyteller, specializing in immersive cultural, culinary, and experiential travel.

-Her passion for new cultures, people, and foods has taken her to more than 50 countries on six continents.
+Her passion for new cultures, people, and foods has taken her to more than 50 countries and across all seven continents.

 The author of several travel guidebooks and a contributor to dozens more, she’s written extensively about her adopted country of Canada and about destinations around the world for publications including: